Wiki · Person · Last reviewed June 23, 2026

 Kak has worked across civil society, industry, and government.
 The Knight-Georgetown Institute summarizes her background as spanning network neutrality, privacy, algorithmic accountability, Mozilla policy work, and advising India's telecommunications regulator on net-neutrality rules.

 She served as senior advisor on AI at the U.S. Federal Trade Commission.
-The FTC role matters because it placed AI governance inside consumer protection, competition, privacy, and unfair-practice enforcement rather than leaving it only to voluntary ethics or technical standards.
+The FTC's November 19, 2021 announcement named Kak to that role and described her research focus as algorithmic accountability and biometric regulation.
+The role matters because it placed AI governance inside consumer protection, competition, privacy, and unfair-practice enforcement rather than leaving it only to voluntary ethics or technical standards.

 Kak has also testified before U.S. congressional committees on AI, privacy, and regulation.
 In 2024, the Senate Commerce Committee listed her as a witness for a hearing on privacy and AI acceleration.
-In 2025, AI Now published her prepared testimony on AI regulation and U.S. leadership before the House Energy and Commerce Committee.
+In 2025, the House Committee Repository listed her as a witness before the Energy and Commerce Committee hearing on AI regulation and U.S. leadership.

 Privacy and Biometrics